teavuihuang/EU-Digital-COVID-Certificate-UVCI-Parser/README.md

 Following the conclusions of the European Council of 10-11 December 2020 and of 21 January 2021 that called for “a coordinated approach to vaccination certificates”, these guidelines establish a unique identifier for vaccination certificates.
 This software library parses and verifies the EU Digital COVID Certificate UVCI according to eHealth Network Guidelines on ‘verifiable vaccination certificates - basic interoperability elements’ - Release 2.

 The inclusion of the checksum is optional.
 The prefix “URN:UVCI:” may be added.
 Verification is performed by this crate.
+Only for Sweden EHM-issued COVID certificates: Export a vector of EU Digital COVID Certificate UVCIs to **Neo4j Cypher Graph**

 ## Sample output